Top results

 In his first speech that addresses the audience, Edmund bemoans his status as a bastard and states that illegitimate offspring are as good as their more respected legitimate peers.

-In Early Modern drama bastards are generally coded as villains, so the audience would expect Edmund to be villainous.
-This soliloquy is littered with the hard, plosive ‘b’ sound, which becomes a feature of his speech and reflects his anger that bastard offspring are excluded from the social order.
+In Early Modern drama, writers generally coded bastards as villains, so the audience would expect Edmund to be villainous.
+Shakespeare has littered this soliloquy with the hard, plosive ‘b’ sound.
+This becomes a feature of Edmund’s speech and reflects his anger that people exclude bastard offspring from the social order.

 “It is his hand, my lord; but I hope his heart is not in the contents.”